 For Prospective Applicant:

 We provide a challenging, future oriented internship, with a community emphasis.
 Students participate in meaningful learning experiences in nutrition therapy, food service systems management and community nutrition.
-The internship is ten months and includes 12 graduate credits.
+The internship is nine months and includes 12 graduate credits.
 It requires a highly motivated individual with a great deal of stamina.
 We invite your application.